VeritasSoftware/WebsiteAIAssistant/Docs/README_MinimalAPI.md

 });
 ```

-Then, add the following line to map the minimal API endpoints:
+Then, add the following lines to map the minimal API endpoints:

 ```csharp
 //Website AI Assistant